Major in German

 German 1, 2, 3, and 4 or equivalent.
 If the courses are taken at UC Berkeley, students have to complete each level before proceeding to the next one.
 Students who have prior knowledge of German but are uncertain as to the appropriate level of instruction should contact the German Language Program Coordinator Nikolaus Euba.

 A minimum of 32 units of upper-division courses, at least half of which must be taken at UC Berkeley.
 Students must take courses dealing with at least two different centuries.
 In addition, the following core course requirements must be satisfied:

 - German 100 (core course; 3 units)

 - German 101 (core course; 3 units)

 - 2 upper-division courses taught in German (German 100 or German 101 are a prerequisite for these upper-division courses; one course from the 102 series may count toward this requirement)

-- 3-4 upper-division courses taught either in German or English, offered by the department
+- 5-6 upper-division elective courses taught either in German or English, offered by the department to reach 32 units (*H196 and German 113 (capstone) both count towards 32 units).

 If a student has completed at least 16 upper-division units with a grade average of no less than “B,” the student has the option to enroll in German 198/199 to study in a group or independently (this course may not be counted toward the 32-unit total).

 Please consult Nadia Samadi (Undergraduate Student Adviser) with questions about these requirements, or for further information.
 Please also contact them if you are transferring from another institution and wish to declare a German major.